duplxey/appsignal-django-error-tracking/README.md

 This repository demonstrates how to use AppSignal to track errors in a Django application.

-Read the article at: ...
+Read the article on [AppSignal's blog](https://blog.appsignal.com/2024/02/28/track-errors-in-your-python-django-application-with-appsignal.html).

 ## Development Setup